 Awards & Honors

-- 2021 // US National Academy of Sciences Award for Scientific Discovery
+- 2021 // National Academy of Sciences Award for Scientific Discovery "for his pioneering developments in nanoscience and nanotechnology."

 - 2020 // Moore Foundation Experimental Physics in Quantum Systems Award

-- 2020 // Oliver E. Buckley Condensed Matter Physics Prize of the American Physical Society “for the discovery of superconductivity in twisted bilayer graphene”
+- 2020 // Oliver E. Buckley Condensed Matter Physics Prize (APS) “for the discovery of superconductivity in twisted bilayer graphene.”

 - 2019 // CIFAR Quantum Materials Program Fellow